-1. Details of a business process being modified/introduced as a result of addressing human rights grievances/complaints.

-There were no human rights grievances/complaints and thus this is not applicable.

-2. Details of the scope and coverage of any human rights due diligence conducted.

-The human rights aspects are covered under various laws like the prevention of sexual harassment at the workplace, child labour law, equal opportunity policy etc. The Company has ensured human rights aspects by adhering to the laws.

-3. Is the premise/office of the entity accessible to differently-abled visitors, as per the requirements of the Rights of Persons with Disabilities Act, 2016?
+- 1. Details of a business process being modified/introduced as a result of addressing human rights grievances/complaints. - There were no human rights grievances/complaints and thus this is not applicable. - 2.
+Details of the scope and coverage of any human rights due diligence conducted.
+The human rights aspects are covered under various laws like the prevention of sexual harassment at the workplace, child labour law, equal opportunity policy etc. The Company has ensured human rights aspects by adhering to the laws. - 3.
+Is the premise/office of the entity accessible to differently-abled visitors, as per the requirements of the Rights of Persons with Disabilities Act, 2016?
 Yes.
 The Company has taken steps to improve accessibility to differently-abled persons.
-Amenities like wheelchairs, washrooms, and lifts are available at facilities and ramps are available at certain locations.

-4. Details on assessment of value chain partners: Others - please specify derstanding
+Amenities like wheelchairs, washrooms, and lifts are available at facilities and ramps are available at certain locations. - 4.
+Details on assessment of value chain partners: Others please specify environment

-% of Value Chain Partners (by the Value of Business Done with Such Partners) that were Assessed

-Sexual harassment

-Discrimination at workplace

-Child labour NIL

-Forces labour/involuntary labour IVIL

-Wages

-Others - please specify

-Provide details of any corrective actions taken or underway to address significant risks/ concerns arising from the assessment at Question 4 above.
+5. Provide details of any corrective actions taken or underway to address significant risks/ concerns arising from the assessment at Question 4 above.
 Not Applicable.
-Introduction